 Yearly or twice yearly exams by one of our veterinarians allows us to catch more diseases early and start treatments which will make most problems easier to treat and less expensive in the long run.
 Considering that our dogs and cats age faster than people, these exams are vital.

 At The Animal Medical Clinics, we make every attempt to make your pet’s preventive care as affordable as possible while maintaining the high level of quality your pet needs.
-For information about how your pet can qualify for a free 6 month wellness exam, click on one of the links below to learn about your Yearly Wellness Plans for Dogs and Cats:
+For information about how your pet can qualify for a free 6 month wellness exam, click on one of the links below to learn about our Healthy Canine and Feline Clubs: